KATSU

 KATSU is a graffiti artist who is active in New York City.
 He works with technology and public intervention to comment on commercialism, privacy and digital culture.
 As a result, his work includes traditional graffiti, digital media, and conceptual artwork.
-He is a member of the BTM graffiti crew.

 Works

 AI portraiture

 Exhibited as part of a 2017 solo show titled AI Criminals, KATSU's portraiture series consists of a generative adversarial network built using Google's TensorFlow machine learning library and trained using vintage black and white mug shots scraped from the web, to output unique portraits.
 The pieces explore themes of inherent bias in algorithms, Wired Magazine notes that "there's more to AI portraits in KATSU's view, than just a comment on the growing power of technology—it's a warning about humanity's lack of control over what these tools can build".

 Drone painting

 After experimentation with quadcopter drones and in collaboration with FAT Lab member, Becky Stern, KATSU developed a prototype mountable remote sprayer- the resultant device was dubbed the Graffiti Drone.
 A press release from The Hole Gallery the described the process of its refinement as testing with "weight of the paint, the straw for the sprayer, the sensor for the can activation, the flight of the drone and different paint and surfaces".

 Commenting on the significance of the work the artist explains that "drones are becoming this extension of human beings in the same way that we're growing so close to our smartphones and devices...It's really exciting to see and understand and think about what it means that many of the aesthetic decisions in these paintings are not my decisions.
 They're these collaborative decisions with this technology".

-On April 30, 2015 it was reported that KATSU had used his Graffiti Drone to vandalize a Soho billboard approximately six stories tall.
+On April 30, 2015, it was reported that KATSU had used his Graffiti Drone to vandalize a Soho billboard approximately six stories tall.
 A video of the Calvin Klein advertisement featuring model Kendall Jenner being defaced went viral on YouTube.
 Citing the quadcopter as "Graffiti Drone 1.0" the act was described as proof of concept demonstrating the potential that drones have to transform graffiti.